linus-pi/Tennis-Schedule-Maker/README.md

-# Tennis Schedule Generat0r
+# Tennis Schedule Generator

 This project contains a Python script to generate a tennis schedule from an Excel file.

 ## Files

 *   `tennis_schedule_maker_sanitized.py`: The main script to generate the schedule.
-*   `tennis_sched.xlsx`: The Excel file containing the schedule data.
+*   `tennis_sched_sanitized.xlsx`: The Excel file containing the schedule data.
 *   `schedule_output.txt`: The generated schedule.

 ## Setup